There’s no better time to dive into the best PC Game Pass games than when you’re stuck at home.

 See our full The Medium review.

 You can’t beat the classics.
-343 Industries is slowly but surely rolling out all of the games included in the Halo: Master Chief Collection on Xbox Game Pass for PC.
+343 Industries is slowly but surely rolling out all of the games included in the Halo: Master Chief Collection on PC Game Pass.
 So far, Halo: Reach, Halo: Combat Evolved and Halo 2 have officially launched on PC, and there are many more titles to go for a total of six games in just one package.

 If you have no idea what Halo is all about, let me educate you.
 Halo is a first-person shooter about a badass dude in a suit of armor that walks really slow, but in the later games he walks really fast.
 No, but seriously, Halo in its most simplest form is a sci-fi action shooter that pits you against all kinds of aliens looking to destroy human life.
 Your goal is to kick ass and save the day.
 Don’t mistake your simple goal for shallow story telling.
 There’s a lot of in-depth story points that you’ll fancy, enough to write hundreds of words about, but trust me, it’s good.